Production and Value-Added Processing of Cultivated and Wild-Harvested Elderberries in West Virginia

 Education/outreach description:

-WVU Extension is uniquely organized to create and extend information across West Virginia and beyond.
-Output from the SARE Partnership Grant will include printed and digital fact sheets, videos, workshops, field days and conferences.
-WVU Extension Communications is able to create fact sheets as well as short-subject videos which are placed on the extension You Tube channel.
-An elderberry production and marketing fact sheet was created in 2022 and will be revised with additional information about elderberries derived from the SARE Elderberry Project.
+Output from the SARE Partnership Grant has included printed and digital fact sheets, workshops, field days and conferences.
+An elderberry production and marketing fact sheet was created in 2022 and will be revised with additional information from the elderberry variety trial through the SARE Elderberry Project.

 In addition, WVU Extension jointly created a regional elderberry fact sheet with the University of Kentucky Center for Crop Diversification which reaches a wide audience of farmers in Appalachia.
 In 2023, a new Elderberry fact sheet was written with Matt Ernst from the University of Kentucky Crop Diversification Center.

-Approximately eight workshops, meetings and tours will be conducted at the Hall Farm and the WVU Organic Horticulture Farm over the course of this project duration.
-Attendance will be open to the public from Appalachia.
-In 2023, elderberries were featured at the WVU Organic Farming Systems Farm Field Day on August 19, 2023.
+Approximately five workshops, meetings and tours were conducted at Cooperator's farms and the WVU Organic Horticulture Farm over the course of this project duration.
+In 2023, elderberries were featured at the WVU Organic Farming Systems Farm Field Day on August 19, 2023 in Morgantown, WV.
+In 2024, elderberries were established on a new cooperator's farm (Turtle on a Post Farm) in Harrison County, WV.
+This farm also hosted a Farm Crawl event that exhibited the new elderberry planting to approximately 40 attendees.

 The WVU Extension Small Farm Conference is held each year in Charleston, WV and has an attendance of nearly 500.
 The attendees are eager to learn new information on specialty crops.
-In 2023 there was an elderberry track discussing the production and processing potential of elderberries for West Virginia land owners.
-Each session was recorded and made available to the public through the WVU Extension Small Farm Center website.
+In 2023 and 2024 there was an elderberry track discussing the production and processing potential of elderberries for West Virginia land owners.
+Each session was recorded and made available to the public through the WVU Extension Small Farm Center website (https://extension.wvu.edu/agriculture/small-farm-center)

-Popular press publications such as the West Virginia Dept. of Agriculture Market Bulletin, West Virginia Farm Bureau News and the West Virginia University Extension Small Farm Advocate Newsletter, in which Dr. Jett is a regular columnist, will be excellent publications for sharing results of this trial as well as recruiting interested landowners with native wild elderberry plantings.
+Popular press publications such as the West Virginia Dept. of Agriculture Market Bulletin, West Virginia Farm Bureau News and the West Virginia University Extension Small Farm Advocate Newsletter, in which Dr. Jett is an invited contributor were used as outlet publications for sharing and promoting elderberries as well as recruiting interested landowners with native, wild elderberry plantings.

 Learning Outcomes